Blog

 A simple Boggle solver that flips the problem on its head: instead of finding words on the board, we check if dictionary words can be formed from the board.
 Surprisingly simple, surprisingly effective.

-A small learning project that explores how tools like lolcat
+A small learning project that explores how tools like lolcat create colorful

 and animated terminal output.
 This time we use Zig for the first time to add some